 **Helpful tips and common mistakes

 Start by frying the chiles.
-The chiles do fry quickly so keep an eye on them!
+I used a combination of dried pasilla, guajillo, and Anaheim chilies but the combinations are endless.
+The chiles do fry quickly so keep an eye on them.
 You know they are ready when they puff up and change color.
-When dehydrating the chiles, make sure to put a weight on top to keep them submerged in the water.
-After 30 minutes, the chilies have softened nicely.
+Remove the chilies from the oil and soak them in hot water, placing a weight on top to keep them submerged.
+After about 30 minutes, the chilies should have softened nicely.

 When you are ready to blend the chilies, put the whole chile, seed and stems included.
 You're going to strain the mixture so these parts will be discarded.